Home

 • initiate further collaboration between the teachers of different subjects.

 Based on the literature, many (science) teachers lack of skills to tackle socially acute science related issues in classroom.
-Therefore, a methodological guidebook is needed for teachers to understand how to meet "post-truth" challenges in education, and the nature of EVIDENCE approach.
+Therefore, a methodological guidebook was developed for teachers to understand how to meet “post-truth” challenges in education, and the nature of the EVIDENCE approach.

 Target groups